 This credit is based on a taxpayer's qualified investment in a vacant industrial facility located in a designated industrial recovery site.
 The IEDC must approve the application for credit and the plan for rehabilitation.
 A lessee of property in an industrial recovery site may be assigned tax credits based on the owner's or developer's qualified investment within the designated industrial recovery site.
+Note: Per IC 6-3.1-11-1, the minimum age for a facility to be eligible for this credit has been reduced from 20 years to 15.

 Get additional information regarding procedures for obtaining this credit from the Indiana Economic Development Corporation, One North Capitol, Suite 700, Indianapolis, IN 46204.
-You can also visit their Web site at www.in.gov/iedc or call them at (317) 232-8827.
+You can also visit their website at www.in.gov/iedc or call (317) 232-8827.

-Note: See the Restriction for Certain Tax Credits - Limited to One per Project on page 21.
+Note: See the Restriction for Certain Tax Credits - Limited to One per Project on page 23.